Open-Source-Satellite/Mercury-GS/README.md

 Run the shell script [build_env.sh](../scripts/build_env.sh), you only need to do this once.
 Then execute [run_env.sh](../scripts/run_env.sh) when you want to run MercuryGS.

+To communicate with Mercury GS via a terminal, emulating the link to a Spacecraft, follow the steps in [Serial Comms Setup](#serial-comms-setup).

 ## Development Setup